For all up-coming events please view the church calendar via the link above.

 There are three main activities which make up the women’s ministry at the church.
 These are the Women’s Fellowship, Ladies Bible Study and Time Out:

-- Women’s Fellowship - A group of Ladies meet on Wednesday afternoons from 2:45pm for a time of fellowship and refreshments and to listen to messages from guest speakers.
+- Women’s Fellowship - A group of Ladies meet on the 2nd and 4th Wednesdays of the month from 2:45pm for a time of fellowship and refreshments and to listen to messages from guest speakers.

 - Ladies Night@BBC – Monday evenings every other month (alternates with the men’s group)